TheSpiritMan/FirstCRUDApplication/README.md

-## First CRUD Appilication
+# First CRUD Application

 # Information
-- This project is my first CRUD beased web appilication.
+- This project is my first CRUD beased web application.
 - It is created in Java Programming Language using Spring Boot Framework.